Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity

-More recently, Control Simulation Experiments (CSEs), ensemble-based predictive control, and data assimilation frameworks have been used to steer trajectory toward desired regimes \cite{npg-29-133-2022,npg-31-319-2024}.
-We previously introduced strategies that employed the local Lyapunov exponent (LLE) as an instability indicator to trigger selectively optimized interventions \cite{egusphere-2025-3997} in a noise forced version of both L63 and Lorenz-84 (L84) models.
+More recently, Control Simulation Experiments (CSEs), ensemble-based predictive control, and data assimilation frameworks have been used to steer trajectory toward desired regimes \cite{npg-29-133-2022, npg-31-319-2024}.
+Applied to the Lorenz-63 (L63) model \cite{DeterministicNonperiodicFlow}, these methods have shown that regime switching can be suppressed, trajectories confined, and instabilities dampened in different aspects.

-A major gap remains between controlling chaos in toy models and implementing feasible interventions in complex, high-dimensional spatio-temporal climate and weather models.
-There are multiple low-dimensional representations to approximate the nonlinear dynamics.
-How best to identify the ensuing instabilities that could provide promising perturbation triggers in space and time is not obvious, especially as “noise” is also considered.
-Deep learning based foundation models of weather (e.g. Prithvi WxC, Aurora, AIFS) operate in high-dimensional latent spaces learned from data and simulations of physics based models ~\cite{Bodnar2025, schmude2024prithviwxcfoundationmodel,lang2024aifsecmwfsdatadriven}, and surpass the physics based models for long lead prediction.
-Could one devise an approach that uses such latent spaces to identify when to apply Weather Jiu-Jitsu for controlling extremes?